azzhu/deeps/SERVER/webserver_doc.md

 This tutorial is mainly to introduce some key features and usages of **DeepS**, including:

-- how to inference your data;
+- How to inference your data;
-- how to train new model;
+- How to train new model;
-- how to use new trained model to inference data;
+- How to use new trained model to inference data;
-- how to download pre-trained and new trained model;
+- How to download pre-trained and new trained model;
-- how to download software program to perform inferring on local computers and so on.
+- How to download software program to perform inferring on local computers and so on.

 ## <font color=blue> Introduction  </font>